 After considering the above, the staff have developed the following long term programme of topics.
-As classes 2, 3 and 4 have split year groups there is a 2 year rolling cycle whilst Class 1 have a single year cycle with shorter topic units.
-All the content of the national curriculum has been mapped out against these topics and colour coded against the statements in the 'non negotiables' for each subject.
+As classes 2, 3 and 4 have split year groups there is a two-year rolling cycle whilst Class 1 have a single year cycle with shorter topic units.
+However, to ensure that there are clear progressions of skills and accumulation of conceptual knowledge, objectives have been clearly mapped out for each subject and teachers have carefully considered where to deliver these within the topic framework (this can be seen using the two year rolling programme map and the associated colour coded skill and concept progression documents).

-Year A Term Class 1 Poldhu Class 2 Kynance Class 3 Godrevy Class 4 Rinsey Autumn All about me Enchanted Lands Food Glorious Food Machines; Friend Or Foe?
-Celebrations Spring Out of this world Superheroes 100 Years Ago To Infinity And Beyond People who help us Summer Into the woods Amazing Animals Marvellous mines Can Dreams Come True Under the sea.
-Year B Term Class 1 Poldhu Class 2 Kynance Class 3 Godrevy Class 4 Rinsey Year B Term Autumn Year B Poldhu Kynance Godrevy Myths and Rinsey War: What Is It Year B Poldhu All about me Kynance Godrevy Myths and Rinsey War: What Is It Year B Autumn Poldhu All about me Celebrations Kynance Let the sparks fly Godrevy Myths and magic Stones and Rinsey War: What Is It Good For?
-Elemental My Year B Autumn Poldhu All about me Celebrations Out of this world People who help Kynance Let the sparks fly Godrevy Myths and magic Stones and Rinsey War: What Is It Good For?
-Elemental My
+Year A Term Class 1 Poldhu Class 2 Kynance Class 3 Godrevy Class 4 Rinsey Autumn Marvellous Me Enchanted Lands Chocolate-from Bean to Bar Machines; Friend or Foe?
+Celebrations Spring Out of this World Superheroes When in Rome To Infinity and Beyond People who help us Summer Into the Woods Amazing Animals Marvellous Mines Can Dreams Come True Under the Sea Year B Term Class 1 Poldhu Class 2 Kynance Class 3 Godrevy Class 4 Rinsey Autumn Marvellous Me Let the Sparks Fly Myths and War: What Is It magic Good For?
+Celebrations - magic Good For?
+Spring Celebrations Out of this World Boogie in Brazil magic Stones and Bones Good For?
+Elemental My Dear Watson Spring Boogie in Brazil Stones and Elemental My Spring Summer Out of this World People who help Boogie in Brazil Coast to Coast Stones and Elemental My